 Mercedes-Benz, putting basis on the concept photo, previously said that the EQC would be equipped with a 70 kWh battery pack for a range of up to 500 kilometers(310 miles) in accordance with the NEDC standard, the real-world range or EPA-rated range expectedly being a little less, around 250 miles.
 Moreover, it is said that the EQC would be equipped with two electric motors on the front and rear axles, with a total power output of up to 300 kW, with the ability to accelerate from 0 to 100 km/h (0 to 62 mph) in under five seconds.

 The Mercedes EQC is the first production model under the carmaker’s electric EQ sub-brand.
-The EQC features sporty curves and a distinctive full-width rear light, the interior resembling that of the Mercedes C-Class.
+The EQC features sporty curves and a distinctive full-width rear light, resembling the Mercedes C-Class’s interior.

 Being put in the competition bracket with Tesla, the new model is expected to perform even better than Tesla’s electric cars which are a part of the latter’s dominance in a fast-growing market for premium battery cars.